 Like other members of Pyle's Brandywine school of artists, Moore illustrated stories of great drama and heroism from history and the Bible.
 His magazine clients included The Delineator, Harper's, Ladies' Home Journal, and Woman's Home Companion.
 Moore and Shrader illustrated two books together, Stories from the Old Testament for Children by Harriet S. Blaine Beale (1907) and The Men Who Found America by Frederick Winthrop Hutchinson (1909).
 In later years, Moore worked with George Watson Barratt (1884-1962), another of Pyle’s students and one who enjoyed a long career in the theater, as a designer on Broadway.
 Moore's own shows as a scenic designer included Angel Face (1919), The Sweetheart Shop (1920), Growing Pains (1933), and Night of January 16 (1935).
 Night of January 16, a courtroom drama written by Ayn Rand, is noteworthy for having drawn members of the audience to act as jurors in the play.
 Their verdict determined its outcome.
 The innovation made the play a hit, and it lasted 235 performances.

 Moore turned fifty-five shortly after Night of January 16 closed.
 He may have continued to work in the arts scene in New York, for his address in 1942 was 1044 Madison Avenue, in the same neighborhood as several art museums and galleries.
-Herbert Moore died the following year, but the date is unknown.
+Herbert Moore died on July 7, 1943, in Manhattan and was buried at Crown Hill Cemetery in Indianapolis.

 No comments: